Chat with us, powered by LiveChat Bali & Lombok | Escorted Small Group Tours for Solo Travellers

 About this trip...

-Embark on a 10-day solo journey through the captivating islands of Bali and Lombok.
+Embark on a 10-day solos journey through the captivating islands of Bali and Lombok.
 Our adventure begins in cultural Ubud, where a welcome dinner sets the tone for a trip rich in discovery.
 Explore iconic sites such as the sacred Ubud Monkey Forest and the lush, UNESCO-listed Tegallalang rice terraces.
 Next, venture to the untouched beauty of Lombok, where a breathtaking hike leads you to the twin wonders of Benang Stokel and Kelambu Waterfalls—celebrated by UNESCO as one of the world’s most extraordinary waterfall sites.

 Activity Level: Activity Level Rating